Yuki-Zang/CSCI1380/non-distribution/README.md

 To submit your solution, run `./scripts/submit.sh` from the root of the stencil.
 This will create a `submission.zip` file which you can upload to the autograder.

+# M0: Setup & Centralized Computing

+* name: `Yuki Zang`

+* email: `matianyu_zang@brown.edu`

+* cslogin: `mzang2`

+## Summary

+>
+My implementation involves three key components that address tasks T1–8: setting up the crawler, writing shell scripts to execute files, and deploying the project both locally and on AWS to record performance.
+The most challenging aspect was writing the shell scripts, as I had limited prior experience with them.

+## Correctness & Performance Characterization

+To characterize correctness, I developed `<number of tests>` that test the following cases: <summarize>.

+*Performance*: The throughput of various subsystems is described in the `"throughput"` portion of package.json.
+The characteristics of my development machines are summarized in the `"dev"` portion of package.json.

+## Wild Guess

+> How many lines of code do you think it will take to build the fully distributed, scalable version of your search engine?
+Add that number to the `"dloc"` portion of package.json, and justify your answer below.

+I believe it will take over 5,000 lines of code to build a fully distributed, scalable search engine, given the multiple components involved, such as core engine logic, scalability, concurrency, networking, deployment, and infrastructure.